EnderMythex/EnderMythex/README.md

 <h2>Ability / skills</h2>

-- Hacking wifi (SFR EXPLOIT & WPS EXPLOIT)
+- Wifi Hacking (SFR EXPLOIT & WPS EXPLOIT)
-- Virtualization test
-- Some knowledge of CSS, HTML and JAVASCRIPT
+- Some knowledge of CSS, HTML and JAVASCRIPT for website and extensions creations
-- Some knowledge of virus creation
 - Familiarity with some hacking and coding tools
+- Learning Website Hacking (XSS, BugBountyHunting &  LFI)

 <h2>Tools Used</h2>